Thurman Lee Munson

 A shortstop in high school, Munson only began catching because no one else on the team could handle catching future minor leaguer Jerome Pruett.
 As a high school junior, he attended a tryout camp for the Pittsburgh Pirates in Columbus, OH, home of their Triple A team the Columbus Jets, but was not signed.
 Munson was highly recruited as a football player, getting interest from powerhouses such as Ohio State University, University of Michigan and Syracuse University but only received three offers for baseball, despite hitting .581 and being named shortstop on the All-Ohio team.
 Arizona State University and Ohio University offered scholarships based on him making the team, while Kent State University offered him a full ride.

 He chose Kent State as a result, and attended from 1966 to 1968, playing varsity in 1967 and 1968, at the same time as Steve Stone.
+He won several state handball titles while in college.
 As a sophomore, he was named third team all-district and all-region after hitting .367 with 3 home runs and 16 RBI.
 He was also named to the All-Mid-American Conference team.
 Following that season, he was invited to play in the Cape Cod League with the Chatham A's.
 Munson hit .420 for the A's and won the league's MVP Award as Chatham went on to win the league title.
 Returning to Kent State for his junior year in 1968, he hit .413 with 3 home runs and 30 RBI.
 He set school records with 38 hits, 10 doubles and 6 triples.
 With longer college schedules and metal bats, the records have since been broken.
 Munson was named a first team All-American and first team All-District IV.
 He was also named All-Region and All-MAC for the second straight year.
 Munson was prepared to return to the Cape Cod League and the Chatham team for the 1968 summer season, where he was slated to be teammates with future big leaguers John Curtis, Bobby Valentine, Rich McKinney and KSU teammate Stone.
 Instead Munson, Curtis, Valentine and McKinney were all drafted and left for the pros while Stone came down with mononucleosis and missed the season.
 Munson had been scouted by former outfielder Gene Woodling for the New York Yankees.
 On Woodling's recommendation, the Yankees drafted Munson 4th overall in the 1968 amateur draft.
 Munson agreed to forgo his senior year at KSU, where he would later be honored by having his #15 be retired (the only number to be retired in school history) and was named to the school's Hall of Fame in 1979.

 After drafting him, the Yankees assigned Munson to the Double A Binghamton Triplets.
 Munson hit .301 with 6 home runs and 37 RBI with the Triplets in 1968, making him the only man to hit .300 in the Eastern League that season (the Year of the Pitcher).
 During the season, Munson failed a physical to join the Army Reserves, as a way to avoid being drafted during the Vietnam War.
 He took a second physical in the offseason that he did pass.
 Munson was invited to Major League spring training for the 1969 season.
 The Yankees assigned Thurman to the Triple A Syracuse Chiefs, but before the season began the military assigned him to Fort Dix, NJ instead.
 Munson would fly up to Syracuse to join the Chiefs whenever the opportunity presented itself, but was limited to only 28 games.
 On August 8th, Yankees backup catcher Frank Fernandez left to do his own weekend of Reserve duty and the Yankees decided to call up Munson.
 In his first weekend in the majors before returning to Fort Dix, Munson went 3 for 6 with a homer and 3 RBI.
 When his reserve time ended on August 30th, the Yankees sent Munson to Syracuse to help them in their playoff push.
 He was called back up on September 5th and never returned to the minors.
 After missing most of the 1969 season to military service in the Army Reserves, Munson was sent to Puerto Rico to play winter ball.
 He spent the 1969-70 winter season with the Cangrejeros de Santurce, where he was a teammate of the similarly-fated Roberto Clemente.